tuya/tuya-iotos-embeded-demo-ble-gesture-controller/README.md

 ## Overview

 In this demo, we will show you how to make a smart gesture-based remote control.
-Based on the [Tuya IoT Development Platform](https://iot.tuya.com/), we use Tuya's Bluetooth Low Energy module, SDK, and the Smart Life app to connect this thing to the cloud.
+Based on the [Tuya IoT Platform](https://iot.tuya.com/), we use Tuya's Bluetooth Low Energy module, SDK, and the Smart Life app to connect this thing to the cloud.
 This gesture remote control consists of one button for pairing, one button for turning on/off gesture recognition, one LED indicator, and one MPU6050 accelerometer and gyroscope sensor.
 This smart wand allows you to use gestures to control your device: roll clockwise, roll counter-clockwise, flick up or down, and flick left or right.
 You can also use the Smart Life app and Bluetooth gateway to achieve remote control of your smart home.

 <br>